Dental Disinfectant Wipes: What You Need to Know

 Reinforce your training with clear, concise visual aids placed strategically throughout your operatories and sterilization areas.
 Laminated charts or posters can provide at-a-glance reminders of critical steps.
 For example, a guide can illustrate the wipe-discard-wipe technique versus the spray-wipe-spray method, ensuring staff use the correct procedure for the products you have.
 These visual cues are incredibly helpful during busy moments, allowing team members to quickly confirm protocols without breaking their workflow.
 Include key details like the specific contact time required for your chosen disinfectant wipes to guarantee effective pathogen elimination.

-Schedule Regular Reviews to Keep Protocols Current
+Schedule Regular Refresher Sessions to Stay Current

 Infection control is not a static field.
 Guidelines from organizations like the CDC and OSHA evolve, and new products become available.
 It’s essential to regularly review and update your disinfection protocols to align with the latest best practices in infection control.
 Schedule quarterly or bi-annual team huddles to discuss your current procedures.
 These meetings are a perfect opportunity to address any questions, introduce new products, and ensure your entire team is operating with the most current information.
 This proactive approach keeps your practice compliant and your team confident in their methods.